Holland, MI (HOM)

 In the spirit of those first settlers who sought a better and new life across the Atlantic, Holland has welcomed a growing Hispanic population and refugees from Southeast Asia.
 Just as the region’s Dutch heritage is celebrated through various yearly events, the new Tulipanes Latino Art and Film Festival held in September highlights Hispanic culture through food, music, and art.

 The Pere Marquette service is financed primarily through funds made available by the Michigan State Department of Transportation.
-Amtrak does not provide ticketing or baggage services at the Holland station which is served by two daily trains.

 - Accessible Restrooms